rosa-hcp-dedicated-vpc/helm-repository/charts/helper-installplan-approver/README.md

 ## Overview

 The Helper InstallPlan Approver chart provides automated InstallPlan approval capabilities for OpenShift operators deployed via Terraform using Helm commands.
-Unlike ArgoCD deployments that can handle InstallPlan approval through sync policies, Terraform-based Helm deployments require a separate mechanism to approve operator installations when manual approval is configured.
+Both ArgoCD and Terraform-based Helm deployments face the same challenge with manual InstallPlan approval - neither can automatically approve InstallPlans without additional automation.
+This chart provides that automation mechanism for Terraform deployments, while ArgoCD deployments typically use the helper-status-checker chart or similar Job-based approaches.

 This dependency chart addresses the challenge by: